More Info About Our Holistic Curriculum

 Production

-The mission of the production curriculum at the Clive Davis Institute is to teach technical and aesthetic self-sufficiency in the art and craft of arranging, producing, recording, editing, mixing, and mastering recorded music.
+The mission of the production curriculum at the Clive Davis Institute is to teach technical and artistic self-sufficiency in the art and craft of arranging, orchestrating, producing, recording, editing, mixing, and mastering recorded music.

 We believe that artistic self-exploration is a discovery process that relies on the development of three main components.
 One’s skill set, a constantly evolving and growing collection of tools and techniques that is within the control of each student-artist to continually expand.
 One's Instincts and the ways in which one reacts and responds to each artistic decision they and their collaborators make are carefully refined with exposure to iconic songs, styles and approaches as well as extensive stage, studio and workshop opportunities.
 One’s aesthetic filter or their cultural diet is vigilantly curated in order to maintain a sense of artistic and cultural relevance in the shifting landscape of the music industry.